Lyr-7D1h/lssg/examples/lyrx/content/home.md

 # LyrX

 <p class="small">
-Hello this is my online space!
-This is where I share my projects, code, information, art and articles.
+Hey my name is Ivo, I go by Lyr online, and welcome to my my online space!
+This is where I share my projects, code, data, 3d models, art and articles.
 Feel free to have a look around :)
 </p>

 <nav links>